coverclock/com-diag-vamoose/README.md

 was Turing complete), with an occasional foray into PL/1.
 In the 1980s, it was PDP-11 Assembler Language (PAL).
-In the late 1980s and to the mid-1990s it was C. In the mid-1990s to the mid-2000s it was C++, which was mostly an artifact of the long history Bell Labs and its spinoffs, where I was variously employed at the time, had for using C++ for firmware development.
+In the late 1980s and to the mid-1990s it was C. In the mid-1990s to the mid-2000s it was C++, which was mostly an artifact of the long history Bell Labs and its spinoffs (where I was variously employed during that period) had for using C++ for firmware development.
 In the 2010s, I saw a significant reduction in the use of C++ for systems programming, in part due to the evolution of C++ into a langauge that was hard to learn, difficult to debug, and hence not terribly productive to use.

 During most of this time I cast about for an alternative to C and C++ for the kinds of real-time or close-to-bare-metal work I typically do.
 I briefly considered D, but it didn't seem to catch on with the mainstream.
 I used Java in two product development efforts, one of which was actually an embedded project for which we used a Java compiler, but that was hardly mainstream either.
 I've done quite a bit of development in Python, but that was strictly in the realm of building tools to support my embedded work.
 I've been known to hack JavaScript in an emergency.

 When Google began promoting Go, it seemed like a reasonable thing to try out, although it took me a while to get to it.
 I still have a lot of affection for C and C++ (and Java and Python, in their place); virtually all of my work these days continues to be in C. My productivity in C has been greatly enhanced by my using my Diminuto C systems programming library.

+My work here in Go has been based my prior work on traffic scheduling more than two decades ago.
+The Generic Cell Rate Algorithm or GCRA, which I originally encountered in the ATM Forum document "Traffic Management 4.0", has become my go-to (so to speak) example with which to evalute the real-time capabilities of a new programming language.
+Typically implemented using either a "virtual scheduler" or a "leaky bucket" approach, the GCRA is a tool that can be used to control the rate at which events (an abstract term which the developer can interpret as bytes, packets, log messages, what have you) are emitted (written, sent, logged, etc.).

-My work here in Go has been based my prior work in earlier languages, libraries, and repositories, from oldest to newest: C++ in Grandote (forked from Desperadito, which was forked from Desperado) from 2005, Java in Buckaroo from 2006, C in Diminuto from 2008, and finally Go in Vamoose.
+From oldest to newest, I have developed open-source implementations of the GCRA in: C++ for Grandote (forked from Desperadito, which was forked from Desperado) from 2005; Java for Buckaroo from 2006; C for Diminuto from 2008; and finally Go for Vamoose.
 They are not strictly ports from one another, because my own understanding of the underlying algorithms, architectures and patterns has evolved over the years.

-All of this was in turn based on work I did on commercial products
-- specifically, an ATM switch, and an ATM interface card, both using OC-3 optical fiber - during my time at Bell Labs in the mid-to-late 1990s.
+All of this was in turn is based on work I did on commercial products, specifically, an ATM switch (A500), and an ATM interface card (TN2305), during my time at Bell Labs in the latter half of the 1990s.
+On the ATM switch, which managed hundreds of virtual circuits across many OC-3 optical fiber ports, the GCRA was implemented in hardware and used for traffic policing, and my code merely programmed its parameters.
+In the ATM interface card, which had a few dozen virtual circuits on a single OC-3 port, the GCRA was used for traffic shaping, and I did it all in firmware, writing in C++.

+You would think that after having implemented the same basic algorithm, described in a public standard, many times, I'd pretty much have it down.
+But every time I revisit it, I learn something new.
+And by using a different language, I encounter new challenges.

 ## Repositories